Just find out you’re low in vitamin D? Or maybe it’s winter and you just miss the holy lightbulb in the sky?

 We also now know that ultraviolet exposure on the skin produces nitric oxide which helps a lot with blood flow.

 Need I go on?
-As long as you don’t burn yourself to a crisp, the sun is a powerful and useful resource.
+The sun is a powerful and useful resource as long as you don’t burn yourself to a crisp.

 The immense benefits of UVB and sunlight are summarized greatly in Dr. Holick’s book The Vitamin D Solution, which I highly recommend you check out!